CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 #       - FAILURE - otherwise
 ####################################################
 ```

+##SLANG Verifier
+The SLANG Verifier is a tool that checks the syntactic validity of SLANG files along with adherence to many of the [best practices](#/docs#slang-best-practices).

+The SLANG Verifier can be downloaded from [here](https://github.com/openscore/score-language/releases).

+To use the SLANG Verifier, run `java -jar slang-content-verifier.jar <directory_path>`.
+The Verifier will recursively search the directory for SLANG files by extension and verify the validity of their syntax.

 ##SLANG CLI
 There are several ways to get started with the SLANG CLI.